pkorba/mautrfx_embed/README.md

 - plugin supports the translation syntax from FxEmbed but only for X/Twitter posts
 - plugin respects NSFW status of original posts, but it's possible to override this in the settings
 - links to videos bring you directly to a barebones media player.
 No need to deal with clunky Reddit's / Instagram's video players
-- for Reddit and Lemmy the plugin supports both post links and comment permalinks
+- for Reddit, Lemmy, and Piefed the plugin supports both post links and comment permalinks

 ## Screenshots
 <img width="30%" height="30%" alt="twitter_video" src="https://github.com/user-attachments/assets/bc714d3d-85ab-4f79-9ace-9c863b68b4ca" />